maksymz/dv_campus/app/code/DvCampus/ProductAttributeToOrder/Notes.md

 6. Should we add a new quote item or replace the value in all items?

 7. Do we need to add the same in Admin Panel so that the store administrator can select options?

+8. Must show this information in emails, PDFs, in My Orders and in the Admin Panel.